HarishKumar-G/Linux-Systems-and-Shell-Scripting/README.md

 # Linux-Systems-and-Shell-Scripting
-Contains beginner Bash Scripts and Projects
+This repository contains beginner Bash Scripts and Projects